My name is Carla Bussolo and I work for SAP in Product Support area.

 How to solve?

-Details are described in SAP Notes below:
+Details are described in the following SAP Notes:

 311089 – Performance problems because of long PO history

 574494 – Explosion the aggregated purchase order history via report

 756292 – Consulting: Performance MIRO Enter invoice

 756293 – ME87 Aggregation duration purchase order history